 Create a safe environment – One of the most important elements of creating your ed-tech classroom is establishing digital learning norms.
 For example, you can create a list with your students of expectations regarding online communication – a “what to do and what not to do” manifesto.
 This can include things like: always compliment your peers and be constructive, do not leave hurtful comments.
 Creating rules for online behavior will help to ensure the well-being of your students and also reduce any concerns with parents and admins.

 Set goals for the classroom – Make this a collaborative learning journey.
 It’s always fun when new achievements are made as a team and it’s even more fun when you get to have a slice of cake together to celebrate.
 This could be anything from uploading one piece of work to an online portfolio, to recording a video that parents can watch at home.
+Working towards a common goal gives purpose and a sense of teamwork.
+It also means if someone is struggling, they have more people available to help.

 Small group work – Allowing your students to work in small teams (groups of 3 or 4) to problem-solve and collaborate is a great way to introduce students to their new tech tools.
 Group work can make tasks less intimidating whilst also creating a fun environment.
+It gives you a chance as their teacher to take a step back and put the learning into the hands of your students.
+Giving them control over their own learning is a proven way to increase engagement.

 Use the same tools for teaching and learning – By using the same tools as your students, you can set an example for contemporary learning whilst also encouraging students to explore.
 It’s up to you to demonstrate how diverse your ed-tech tools can be!
+It also helps you become an expert on the tools in your classroom.
+This is important so that if any questions arise, you are able to answer them sufficiently.
+Use them daily!

 Designing a new learning space for your ed-tech classroom can be challenging at first, but we’ve seen great results from many of our school districts!
 Find out more here.